m-palmer/waste-collection/README.md

 The install.sh script configures the system so the display can run unattended:
 -   Enables SPI and I2C for the e-ink display
 -   Forces console-only boot (no desktop GUI)
+-   Sets the system hostname to waste-collection
+-   Updates /etc/hosts safely
 -   Installs system and Python dependencies
--   Installs Playwright and Chromium correctly for the target user
+-   Installs Playwright and Chromium
--   Ensures cron is enabled and running
--   Installs scheduled cron jobs and a boot job for run.sh
--   Fixes line endings and permissions on run.sh
--   Ensures files are owned by the correct user
+-   Disables optional background services to reduce resource usage
+-   Removes unused default home folders only if they are empty
--   Logs all output to /var/log/waste-collection-install.log
+-   Logs all output to: waste-collection-install.log

 It does not clone the repository for you.
 You are expected to place the project in your home directory first.